Bolton Wanderers F.C.: Top flight run and cup success (1929–1958)

 From 1935 to 1964, Bolton enjoyed an uninterrupted stay in the top flight – regarded by fans as a golden era – spearheaded in the 1950s by Nat Lofthouse.
 The years of the Second World War saw most of the Wanderers' playing staff see action on the front, a rare occurrence within elite football, as top sportsmen were generally assigned to physical training assignments, away from enemy fire.
 However, 15 Bolton professionals, led by their captain Harry Goslin, volunteered for active service in 1939, and enlisted in the 53rd (Bolton) Field Regiment, Royal Artillery.
 By the end of the war, 32 of the 35 pre-war professionals saw action in the British forces.
 The sole fatality was Goslin, who had by then risen to the rank of Lieutenant and was killed by shrapnel on the Italian front shortly before Christmas 1943.
 53rd Bolton Artillery took part in the Battle of Dunkirk and also served in the campaigns of Egypt, Iraq and Italy.
 Remarkably, a number of these soldiers managed to carry on playing the game in these theatres of war, taking on as 'British XI' various scratch teams assembled by, among others, King Farouk of Egypt in Cairo and Polish forces in Baghdad.

-On 9 March 1946, the club's home was the scene of the Burnden Park disaster, which at the time was the worst tragedy in British football history.
+On 9 March 1946, the club's home was the scene of the Burnden Park disaster which, at the time, was the worst tragedy in British football history.
 33 Bolton Wanderers fans were crushed to death, and another 400 injured, in an FA Cup quarter-final second leg tie between Bolton and Stoke City.
-There was an estimated 67,000-strong crowd crammed in for the game, though other estimates vary widely, with a further 15,000 locked out as it became clear the stadium was full.
+There was an estimated 67,000-strong crowd crammed in for the game, though other estimates vary widely, and a further 15,000 had been locked out when it became clear the stadium was full.
 The disaster led to Moelwyn Hughes's official report, which recommended more rigorous control of crowd sizes.

-In 1953 Bolton played in one of the most famous FA Cup finals of all time – The Stanley Matthews Final of 1953.
-Bolton lost the game to Blackpool 4–3 after gaining a 3–1 lead.
+In 1953, Bolton played in one of the most famous FA Cup finals of all time – The Stanley Matthews final of 1953.
+Bolton lost the game to Blackpool 4–3 after having had a 3–1 lead.
 Blackpool were victorious thanks to the skills of Matthews and the goals of Stan Mortensen.

 Bolton Wanderers have not won a major trophy since 1958, when two Lofthouse goals saw them overcome Manchester United in the FA Cup final in front of a 100,000 crowd at Wembley Stadium.
 The closest they have come to winning a major trophy since then is finishing runners-up in the League Cup, first in 1995 and again in 2004.